Violin Instructor in Cincinnati

 Nicolas received two Bachelor of Music degrees in viola performance and music theory/composition from Lawrence University, as well as a certificate in innovation and entrepreneurship.
 He holds a Master’s degree in music composition from the University of Cincinnati College-Conservatory of Music (CCM), where he is currently a doctoral candidate for the degree in music composition.
 He has also studied viola and composition at Conservatorium van Amsterdam in the Netherlands.

-Nicolas serves as a graduate teaching assistant at CCM where he teaches music composition.
+Nicolas served as a graduate teaching assistant at CCM where he taught music composition.
 Previously, Nicolas has taught music theory at CCM as a graduate teaching assistant for graduate students and has served as a music theory tutor at Lawrence University.